appjitsu/ecocast/packages/utils/README.md

 # @repo/utils

 Shared utility functions for the EcoCast project.
-These utilities provide common functionality that can be reused across the codebase.
+These utilities provide common functionality that can be reused across the codebase, leveraging libraries like [date-fns](https://date-fns.org/) for dates, [Zod](https://zod.dev/) for validation schemas, and [clsx](https://github.com/lukeed/clsx)/[tailwind-merge](https://github.com/dcastil/tailwind-merge) for UI class utilities.

 ## Installation